Former Mitnick Campaign Workers Allege Verbal Abuse and Wage Theft, Current Workers Call Bullshit

 Bye, Bye Bailey

-On January 31, Mitnick released Medillo of his duties as campaign manager due to complaints from other high school volunteers, but then he offered him a part-time position that would be paid starting in March.
-Medillo declined the offer.
+On January 31, Mitnick released Medilo of his duties as campaign manager due to complaints from other high school volunteers, but then he offered him a part-time position that would be paid starting in March.
+Medilo declined the offer.

-Medillo characterized Mitnick’s behavior on this demotion call as “abusive.”
-He claimed Mitnick used an “incredibly callous and threatening tone” during the conversation, cut him off, rolled his eyes when Medillo started to cry, told him he wasn’t “enough” for the campaign, and fired him before joining a union.
+Medilo characterized Mitnick’s behavior on this demotion call as “abusive.”
+He claimed Mitnick used an “incredibly callous and threatening tone” during the conversation, cut him off, rolled his eyes when Medilo started to cry, told him he wasn’t “enough” for the campaign, and fired him before joining a union.

-Even if Mitnick’s complaints were true–and Medillo says they weren’t–then he felt the candidate could have let him go in a more humane and professional manner.
+Even if Mitnick’s complaints were true–and Medilo says they weren’t–then he felt the candidate could have let him go in a more humane and professional manner.

 Mitnick denied the claims.
 His friend and advisor, Mario Falit-Baiamonte, joined him on the call.
-He refuted Medillo’s claims, adding the meeting was “pretty standard” in his experience with tough campaign conversations.
+He refuted Medilo’s claims, adding the meeting was “pretty standard” in his experience with tough campaign conversations.

 There is no recording of the conversation to verify either side.